Causes of paralysis

 Read more about motor neurone disease.

 Spina bifida is a term that describes a series of birth defects that affect development of the spine and nervous system.

-Myelomeningocele is the most serious type of spina bifida, occurring in one in every 1,000 births.
-It causes extensive damage to the nervous system which can often result in partial or total permanent paralysis of the lower limbs.
+Myelomeningocele is the most serious type of spina bifida, occurring in 1 in every 1,000 births.
+It causes extensive damage to the nervous system, which can often result in partial or total permanent paralysis of the lower limbs.

 Read more about spina bifida.

 Next review due: 28/08/2016